Itzskade/A-Maze-ing/README.md

 # Reusable Code

 The core logic in maze_app/maze_types.py and maze_app/utils.py is strictly decoupled.
-The Bitmask Wall System (using NORTH, SOUTH, EAST, WEST values) is designed to be imported into any grid-based game or simulation beyond this project.
+The Bitmask Wall System using:
+(NORTH, SOUTH, EAST, WEST values) is designed to be imported into any grid-based game or simulation beyond this project.

 ---

 # Resources
 Documentation:
     - Wikipedia - [Maze Generation Algorithms](https://en.wikipedia.org/wiki/Maze_generation_algorithm).

 Tutorials:

-    - Jamis Buck’s "The Buckblog" for deep dives into Prim's vs. Kruskal's.
+    - Jamis Buck’s "The Buckblog" - [Maze Generation: Prim's Algorithm](https://weblog.jamisbuck.org/2011/1/10/maze-generation-prim-s-algorithm)

-Use of AI
+## Use of AI

-    -  AI (Gemini/ChatGPT) was utilized as a collaborative tool in the following areas:
+AI  was utilized as a collaborative tool in the following areas:

-    - Refactoring: Optimizing the render_ascii function for better performance.
+    - Refactoring: Optimized the render_ascii function to improve terminal refresh rates and handle complex bitmasking for walls and paths efficiently.

-    - Debugging: Troubleshooting the "42" pattern protection logic within the Prim's algorithm loop.
+    - Algorithm Hardening (Debugging): Assisted in troubleshooting the "42" pattern protection logic, ensuring that the Randomized Prim's algorithm could flow around specific coordinates without breaking the visual integrity of the numbers.

+     - Solver Implementation: Guided the structural design of the BFS (Breadth-First Search) and DFS (Depth-First Search) solvers, focusing on the correct use of data structures (Queue vs. Stack) to ensure path reconstruction accuracy.

+    - Generator Logic: Provided insights into the bitwise operations used to manage wall states (NORTH, SOUTH, EAST, WEST), allowing for a highly modular and memory-efficient maze representation.

 # Team and Project Management